paulhamsh/LC3-State-Machine/README.md

 # LC3 State Machine in Python

-This is an implementation of the state machine as described in
+This is an implementation of the state machine as described in the book **Introduction to Computing Systems: from bits and gates to C/CC++ and beyond** by Patt and Patel.
+Especially **Appendix C: The Microarchitecture of the LC-3**.

+The python implements the state machine as closely to the description as possible.
+It doesn't include trap instructions, not PSR processing.

 ## Good links

 Datapath
 https://cs2461-2020.github.io/lectures/Datapath.pdf

 https://lumetta.web.engr.illinois.edu/120-S19/slide-copies/134-hardwired-control-unit-design.pdf